Kirito54/BlazorApp1/README.md

 ```

 When you send an Excel file to the bot, it checks the file for personal data patterns and responds with a confirmation or an error message.

+## Optimizations

+The server uses response compression and ships only minified client assets to reduce bandwidth usage.